B012ED/Packages/README.md

 # B012ED packages

 what is B012ED packages tools?<br>
-B012ED packages is a tool to install all base packages in termux application **how to install and usage:**
+B012ED packages is a tool to install all base packages in linux and termux application **how to install and usage:**

 **Termux:**